MarcMeszaros/papyrus/README.md

 books.

 # Getting Started #
-1. Make sure to install the Android SDK r22+
-2. Install the Android 4.0.3+ (API 15) and Android Support Repository from the SDK tools
+1. Install the Android 4.0.3+ (API 15) and Android Support Repository from the SDK tools
-3. Proceed with any of the setup instructions below

 ## Gradle/CLI ##
 1. Done.
 Run some gradle commands. :)